 This course will explore, at an advanced level, special topics in Environmental Studies that are not part of the regular course offerings.
 Topics will be announced during pre-registration in the preceding semester.
 This course may be taken more than once with a different content.
-Prerequisites: ENVA-205 and ENVA-210.
+Prerequisites: ENVA-205, ENVA-210, and in most cases additional prerequisites that will vary depending on the topic given - see schedule of classes.
 (ATTR: ARTS)